tscales2/Javascript-projects/README.md

 # Javascript-projects
 Place to put my javascript projects as I learn from different tutorials.
+Mostly from Newthinktank.com